Lexpedite/blawx/blawx/README.md

   * Reasoner
     * Add the blawx reasoner as a Django app
     * Make a no-query-specified version of the endpoint
-  * Application
-    * Bring the helpfiles back in.
   * Integration
+    * On Save (or Run?), add workspace code to Django Database, and save a generated .pl associated with the workspace.
     * Get the Run Blawx Code command to send requests to the code editor's s(CASP) reasoner.
     * Display responses from the s(CASP) reasoner in the workspace.
-    * On Save (or Run?), add workspace code to Django Database, and save a generated .pl associated with the workspace.

 * Future Capabilities
   * Interface
     * Make the responses pretty.